aklinker1/zeta/README.md

 There are two types of hooks: global and isolated.

-- Global: Added to any parent apps and ran on the top level, regardless of which app or what order these hooks are called.
+- **Global**: Added to any parent apps and ran on the top level, regardless of which app or what order these hooks are called.
   - You usually only want to add these to the top level app, but they will run if you add them to another.
-- Isolated: These hooks are only ran on endpoints of the app the hooks is defined on.
+- **Isolated**: These hooks are only ran on endpoints of the app the hooks is defined on.
 Additionally, they're only ran if they are added to an app before the route is defined.

 Here's an example combining several different hooks: